skip to main content

 JEL classification: G10, G14

-In September 2008, a six-year-old article about the 2002 bankruptcy of United Airlines’ parent company resurfaced on the Internet and was mistakenly believed to be reporting a new bankruptcy filing by the company.
-This episode caused the parent company’s stock price to drop by as much as 76 percent in just a few minutes, before NASDAQ halted trading.
-After the “news” had been identified as false, the stock price rebounded, but still ended the day 11.2 percent below the previous close.
-We use this natural experiment and a simple asset-pricing model to study the aftermath of this false news shock.
-We find that, after three trading sessions, the company’s stock was still trading below the two-standard-deviation confidence band implied by the model and that it returned to within one standard deviation only during the sixth trading session.
-On the seventh day after the episode, the stock was trading at exactly the level predicted by the asset-pricing model.
-We also document that the false news shock had a persistent effect on the stock prices of other major airline companies.
+In September 2008, a six-year-old article about the 2002 bankruptcy of United Airlines' parent company resurfaced on the Internet and was mistakenly believed to be reporting a new bankruptcy filing by the company.
+This episode caused the company’s stock price to drop by as much as 76 percent in just a few minutes, before NASDAQ halted trading.
+After the “news” had been identified as false, the stock price rebounded, but still ended the day 11.2percent below the previous close.
+We explore this natural experiment by using a simple asset-pricing model to study the aftermath of this false news shock.
+We find that, after three trading sessions, the company’s stock was still trading below the two-standard-deviation band implied by the model and that it returned to within one standard deviation only during the sixth trading session.
+On the seventh day after the episode, the stock was trading at the level predicted by the asset-pricing model.
+We investigate several potential explanations for this finding, but fail to find empirical evidence supporting any of them.
+We also document that the false news shock had a persistent negative effect on the stock prices of other major airline companies.
+This is consistent with the view that contagion effects would have dominated competitive effects had the bankruptcy actually taken place.

-Available only in PDFspacerPDFspacer19 pages / 297 kb
+Available only in PDF pdf 32 pages / 586 kb